cjungmann/schemafw/userguide/SchemaFWSessionProcs.md

 SchemaFW enters the session mode, where it will restore a previous session or establish a new one if no session is in force.

+See also [SchemaFW Authorizations](SchemaFWAuthorizations.md) for other MySQL and SRM samples that affect sessions.

 ## Explanation

 A session is identified with a pair of cookies, an integer and a string.
 If a page